 The IAC will advise and examine a student's progress through first terms of the program.
 The purpose of this committee is to provide a panel of experts in the subspecialty of the adviser to assist in monitoring the student's progress and examine the student's comprehensive exam.
 This committee will be appointed by the GAAC at the time of adviser selection.
 This committee should meet with the student at least twice: once close to the end of the 1st year and once in the 2nd year to examine the comprehensive exam.
-This committee, like the DAC which will supersede it, is intended as a first resort for students and advisers seeking advice with regard to their research progress.
-That notwithstanding students should be clear that the GAAC is always happy to take up any problem or concern that the graduate student may have at any point in the program.
+This committee, like the DAC (see below), is intended as a first resort for students and advisers seeking advice with regard to their research progress.
+That notwithstanding, the GAAC is always available as an advising resource to students throughout their time in the program.